 Macrovision renamed to Rovi Corporation on July 16, 2009.

-Amazon.com announced it will be acquiring Zappos.com in a deal valued at approximately $1.2 Billion on July 22, 2009.
+Amazon.com announced it would be acquiring Zappos.com in a deal valued at approximately $1.2 billion on July 22, 2009.

 Everex shut down in 2009.